Polyurethane Adhesives, Are they Good for Boat Building?

 - Some compositions have a nice work time of 20 or so minutes.
 This allows for leisurely working and clamping time.

 - Depending on the glue it can set quite quickly after clamping and allow the user to continue work as the glue completes its curing.

 - A major advantage over many adhesives is its ability to set in high moisture conditions.
 IN fact it needs moisture to set and will cure faster in conditions where other glues, such as epoxy, cannot be used.

 - It is waterproof.
-Some brands are more than others.
-Passes ANSI Type I & II water-resistance testing.
-Vice brand makes SUPERGRIP, a marine polyurethane.
+Some brands are more waterproof than others passing ANSI Type I & II water-resistance testing.
 Polyurethanes are generally not recommended for long term immersion in water or use below the waterline unless protected by paints or other protection.

 - It requires no mixing or measuring and can be used directly from the bottle.

 - It is available in several different viscosities and packaging.
-It is available in caulking tubes with filler which makes it stay and not sag, squeeze bottles, tubes, and single use package.
+It is available in caulking tubes with filler which makes it stay and not sag, squeeze bottles, tubes, and single use packages.

 - If properly applied and cured polyurethane makes a strong bond.